Iraq says 16 people, including civilians, killed in ‘new US aggression’

 In response, Iran-aligned groups say they have attacked US bases in Syria as well as western and northern Iraq.

-At least 16 people have been killed in US strikes in Iraq, the government said, as it condemned the “new aggression against” its sovereignty.
+At least 16 people have been killed in US strikes in Iraq, the government said, as it condemned the “new aggression against” its sovereignty and warned of dire consequences in the region.

-Civilians were among the fatalities, and 25 people were wounded in the bombings that targeted both civilian and security areas, a government spokesperson said on Saturday.
+Civilians were among those killed and 25 people were wounded in the bombings that targeted both civilian and security areas, a government spokesperson said on Saturday.

 Keep readinglist of 4 items